Shaquan-Berrien/GD-Final/README.md

 # Title: Drescape [Might change]

 # Description:
 Basically the idea I came up with was from a music video from this k-pop group I'm obsessed with.
 Specifically, their song "Magnetic".
-What I'm going to adapt into a game is basically the second half of the video, where the idols are running through different liminal, dream-like spaces, seemingly trying to get back to reality, at lease that's what I made it out to be.
+What I'm going to adapt into a game is basically the second half of the video, where the idols are running through different liminal, dream-like spaces, seemingly trying to get back to reality, at least that's what I made it out to be.
 - MV Reference: [Magnetic - ILLIT](https://youtu.be/Vk5-c_v4gMU?t=83)

 # Ideas and Design notes: